 JANE'S WALK COLCHESTER

-Covid-19 has rudely interrupted plans for our 10th anniversary Jane's Walk festival in Colchester, but at the same time rarely before has there been a more interesting or pressing moment to reflect on the public and private spaces around us and our changing use of them.
+Covid-19 rudely interrupted plans for our 10th anniversary Jane's Walk festival in Colchester, but at the same time rarely before was there a more interesting or pressing moment to reflect on the public and private spaces around us and our changing use of them.

 Please CLICK HERE for the online Festival Site